 Then – if you want your subscribers to really engage in what you write, you should be personable and wrap your content in a story.

-If you want to include links to a latest article on your blog or your website, use a ‘cliff hanger’ – cut the email off at the most interesting part, insert a ‘read more’ tag, and refer your readers to the rest through a link to your website – just like with the example below:
+If you want to include links to the latest article on your blog or your website, use a ‘cliffhanger’ – cut the email off at the most interesting part, insert a ‘read more tag, and refer your readers to the rest through a link to your website – just like with the example below:

 To see more examples of good newsletters, check out our earlier blog here.